AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

+hybrid vehicle is onlyfans, active, is in name only, TAIL, liquidity mismatch

 And in that sense, it makes sense that they are not aformal extension of the state.

 Your typical Powell presser is formally similar.

+illusion of value, trillion, can medium contain value

+as long as liquidity exists cite cole

+transmuted, truly modern

+options markets is onlyfans, are derivatives

 It also goes by another name, the [transformation of capital markets into political utilities](https://www.epsilontheory.com/things-fall-apart-part-2/).

+pornographication is democraization

 charged with enforcing rules on both dubious and normal behavior, loom large on “campus life,” so to speak.